Introduction

 Statistical analysis

-Statistical analyses were performed using Prism (GraphPad, MA, USA) software.
-All paired t-tests used two-tailed p-values to assess the significance of differences.
-A p-value of <.05 was considered statistically significant.
+Statistical analyses were performed using Prism (GraphPad, MA, USA).
+To confirm normality of the data, Shapiro-Wilk test was applied to all data we obtained from the experiment.
+For all statistical tests, p-value of <.05 were used to assess the significance of differences and all t-tests were two tailed.
+The correlation analysis comparing feature importance scores from two decoders excluded the 1% of outliers before computing Pearson’s r.
 Both ANOVA and mixed-effect model analysis applied the Geisser-Greenhouse correction to account for violations of the sphericity assumption.
 The corrected degree of freedom is presented alongside F values.
 For multiple comparison tests, Sidak’s correction was used to control the family-wise error rate.
 For multiple linear regression analysis of the distance decoding error, the following model was incorporated.

 The model fitting method incorporated the least squares method assuming a Gaussian distribution of residuals.
 Boolean variables, presence of Lobsterbot, and recording site used dummy codes (0: Lobster, 1: Control; 0: PL, 1: IL) to represent the state of the experiment.
 All error bars in graphs represent one standard error of the mean.
 Statistically significant differences are denoted as * for p <.05, ** for p <.01, and *** for p <.001.